NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 # The Augmented Scrum Guide
-**For Human + AI Software Delivery Teams**
+**For AI-Assisted Software Delivery Teams**
 *Version 0.1 - Experimental*

 ---

 ## Purpose

-Augmented Scrum extends Scrum to enable teams to build software safely and sustainably using AI-assisted development.
+Augmented Scrum evolve Scrum to enable teams to build software safely and sustainably using AI-assisted development.

 It addresses a new and critical reality:

 > **AI accelerates code generation.
 It does not remove complexity.
-It converts it into entropy.**
+It converts it into entropy and cognitive debt.**

+Cognitive Debt make Technical Debt exponential. ln(CD)= TD

 Entropy compounds faster than traditional technical debt.
 Left unmanaged, it makes systems unmaintainable, regardless of how quickly they were built.

 Entropy include: unpredictability, loss of structure, and loss of traceability.

 The purpose of Augmented Scrum is to:
-- Preserve human understanding of systems at all times
-- Control the rate of AI-generated complexity
-- Ensure the long-term evolvability of software
+Help AI-Assited Teams Develop Software Faster, Securely and Sustainably.

 ---